Emergency Dentist Stoney Creek

 - Find the tooth and pick it up by the crown without touching the root.

-- Try to place the tooth carefully back into the socket as this prevents the roots from drying out.
+- If possible, try to place the tooth back into the socket to prevent the root from drying out.

-- If this isn’t possible, place the tooth in a small container filled with milk and bring it with you to our dental office.
+- If you can't place it back in, put the tooth in a small milk container and bring it to our dental office.

-- Call to book an emergency dentistry appointment.
+- Call to schedule an emergency dental appointment.

 Toothaches

-Toothache is one of the most common reasons for emergency treatment.
-Pain, swelling of the gums, and low-grade fever are all signs that your tooth could be infected.
+Toothaches are one of the most common reasons people seek emergency dental care.
+Pain, swelling in the gums, and a low-grade fever often signal that a tooth could be infected.

 A Fractured Tooth